wilsonephillips/archme/README.md

 # archme
- A modification of ArchTitus and some other scripts to learn from and personalize to my liking.
+ A modification of ArchTitus and some other scripts by various experts like Chris Titus Tech and Ermmano at EFLinux to learn from and personalize to my liking.

  This is a set of scripts to automate the tedious task of doing an Arch Linux installation.
 This is basically everything I would do by command line, condensed down into shell scripts.
 Of course this is personalized to load my laptop only.
 I would need to make a few edits to use it on my desktop PC.